Health Benefits Of Asafoetida Powder (Heeng/Hing)

 - Urdu: Hilteet, Hing

-According to Santapau & Henri, (1973) there more than 130 species of Ferula found in the world and among it only some spices of plant yield Asafetida.
-Asafoetida is made form the plant called ferula, the resin is collected from stem, bark and root.
-The plant consists a large number of schizogenous ducts.
+Hing is a type of resin that is made form the plant called ferula, which are collected from stem, bark and root.
+The ferula plant consists a large number of schizogenous ducts.
 After a period of five years the roots have stored a sufficient white gum resin emulsion into it.

 At that period of time the plant is about 12 to 13 cm thick at the crown, with a large flower stem about 10 cm thick and 2.5 to 3 m in height.
 At the end of March, just before the plant is about to flower, the top of the root is laid bare and the stem is cut near the crown, exudation flows from the cutting surface.

 Until the resin become hardened is protected by the dome cover stick and leaves.
 After a week or two the hardened resin gum is discarded outside.
 Again a slice of the root is cut and the juice is allowed back to exudes and gathered.
 This process is repeated several times with an interval of about 10 days for several months.